Marvykalu/udacity-security-analyst-nanodegree/monitoring-logging-and-responding-to-incidents/README.md

 ## Outline

-- Analyse Alerts from the Intrusion Detection System using **Sguil**
+- Analyse Alerts from the Intrusion Detection System using **Sguil** see [IDS-snort-alert-analysis]( mm)Deliverables to see project output.

 - Live Packet Capture with **Tcpdump**